 If you go for a half-measure and half-close them, you’ll constantly adjust them to keep the sun out of your eyes as it moves across the sky.

-Swing them open completely, and you can enjoy all the sunshine the day has to offer.
-But, with a slight adjustment of the louvres, shutters let you temper the light to your liking.
+Plantation shutters have definite benefits when controlling the light coming in through your windows.
+Open the panels fully and you can enjoy all the sunshine the day has to offer.
+With a simple adjustment of the louvres, shutters also let you control the light exactly to your

 You might think that window dressings aren’t going to make a great deal of difference to your household security.